 These stories have been written by School researchers, the Public Engagement Coordinator or members of the community and chronicle some of the many ways in which we engage the public with our research.

-The exciting public engagement projects, taking place in the UK, Malawi, Ghana, Pakistan, Nigeria and Mexico, or the seven 2016 recipients of small grants funding for public engagement.
+Read about exciting projects taking place in the UK, Malawi, Ghana, Pakistan, Nigeria and Mexico.

 Infectious curiosity about infection research

 Dancing, dialogues & data at the Bloomsbury Festival

-Bringing to life tales of public health and innovative biomedical tools for children through stories dance and play with residents of our local community of Bloomsbury.
+Bringing tales of public health & biomedical tools to life through stories, dance and play in our local community.

 A level students go from molecules to cells to insects

 Getting malaria?
 Facing the facts on world health day

-Sharing our wealth of knowledge and experience in malaria diagnostics, prevention & treatment and mosquito control with parliamentarians to encourage stronger action against malaria globally.
+Sharing our wealth of experience with parliamentarians to encourage stronger action against malaria globally.

 Prestigious public engagement grants awarded to School researchers